ivyT26/FirstTime-LearnGit/README.md

 Used git checkout to change to another branch in the repository.
 -git checkout -b branchName to create a new branch and move into the new branch -git checkout branchName to move into another exiting branch
+-note: before switching to another branch, commit the changes done so far in the current branch

 ### Optional stuff: